 In the 1850 Rutherford County census, we find the foregoing John & Drucilla Haney living in the High Shoals section with the following children: Martha Haney, age 33; Drusilla Haney, age 31; Selia Haney, age 26, and Wilson Haney, age 33; and Wilson Haney, age 24.
 There were, of course, other Haney families in the 1850 census, but this was the only one we found that we felt sure was the son of the Revolutionary War patriot, Robert Haney, and lack of space precludes our listing all of them.
 We would very much like to hear from anyone who has additional information of this family.

 This article, part of a genealogical series by Mrs. Ernest Newton and Roy Brooks, appeared in The Forest City Courier on June 21, 1972.
 The entire series, which ran in the Courier from 1969 to 1978, was bound into a 700-page book called “Bridges To The Past.”
 It can be purchased from the Genealogy Society of Old Tryon.
 Research by Joyce Hunter.

-Subsequent to the posting of this article, we've acquired a descendents list of Robert Haney (1757-1854), ancestor of those Haneys buried in Cliffside.
+Subsequent to the posting of this article, we’ve acquired a descendants list of Robert Haney (1757-1854), ancestors of those Haneys buried in Cliffside.